Sloppy model analysis identifies bifurcation parameters without Normal Form analysis: Introduction

-A third, independent line of analysis comes from Renormalization Group (RG) theory.
-Feigenbaum\cite{Feigenbaum1978} was the first to note universalities in bifurcations of the discrete period-doubling type, a result extended by himself and others until it included all major bifurcation types\cite{Feigenbaum1979,Widom1982,Hu1982,Hu1995,Hathcock2021}.
-Working from the other direction, scientists investigating phenomena known to belong to the RG universality class (e.g., many behaviors of quantum chromodynamics) have discovered bifurcations, and used the tools of one to analyze the other\cite{Chang1985}.
-Given the ubiquity of bifurcations in nature, it should not come as a surprise that they are found in a class wide enough to be called ``universal''.
-A remarkable study found deep equivalence between RG transformations and Normal Form theory, showing that the difficult transformation of an ODE system into a normal form could often be accomplished to at least second order by applying three RG transforms\cite{DeVille2008}.
+A third, independent line of analysis comes from Renormalization Group (RG) methods, which are usually applied to study universal power laws near critical points.
+Feigenbaum~\cite{Feigenbaum1978} was the first to note such universalities in bifurcations of the discrete period-doubling type, a result that he and others extended until it included all major bifurcation types~\cite{Feigenbaum1979,Widom1982,Hu1982,Hu1995,Hathcock2021}.
+Working from the other direction, scientists investigating critical phenomena with RG (e.g., many behaviors of quantum chromodynamics) have discovered bifurcations, and used the tools of one to analyze the other~\cite{Chang1985, raju2019normal}.
+A remarkable study found deep equivalence between RG transformations and normal form theory, showing that the difficult transformation of an ODE system into a normal form could often be accomplished to at least second order by applying three RG transforms~\cite{DeVille2008}.

-The Renormalization Group has been connected to methods of information geometry\cite{Transtrum2015,Transtrum2010,Transtrum2016,Machta2013,Brown2004a}.
-A recent theoretical paper\cite{Raju2018} suggested that as coarse-graining of RG models proceeds, the flow causes information of ``relevant'' parameter combinations to be maintained while ``irrelevant'' parameters are compressed and become indistinguishable from simpler models.
+More broadly, universal scaling laws and RG analysis of critical points is often associated with emergence and the systematic irrelevance of many degrees of freedom.
+Recent work has extended these ideas to a broader class of systems known as ``sloppy models''~\cite{Transtrum2015,Transtrum2010,Transtrum2016,Machta2013,Brown2004a}.
+The moniker ``sloppy'' is meant to convey that these systems have a few combinations of parameters that are many orders of magnitude more influential than other parameter combinations.
+More precisely, one unit change in a ``stiff'' parameter direction has as much influence as a million or more unit change in a different ``sloppy'' direction.
+Sloppy model analysis relies heavily on the techniques of information geometry~\cite{Transtrum2010,Transtrum2011,quinn2022information} and in this paper we use the terms interchangeably.
+These techniques have motivated novel reduction algorithms by removing unimportant, sloppy parameters~\cite{Transtrum2014, mattingly2018maximizing, quinn2022information}.
+Recent work~\cite{Raju2018} demonstrates that as coarse-graining of RG models proceeds, the flow causes information of ``relevant'' parameter combinations to be maintained while ``irrelevant'' parameters are compressed and become sloppy.
+These ideas share a common goal with bifurcations analysis in which many diverse systems are collected into a few universal, normal forms.
 This paper closes the loop, showing how information geometry applies directly to bifurcation analysis without passing through the ``middleman'' of renormalization group theory.
 The usefulness of such an analysis, which we call Time Widening Information Geometry (TWIG), also circumvents the need for the other types of analyses described above.